wayneIBM/vpc-on-classic/example-code.md

 Profiles can be general-purpose (3 IOPS/GB), 5iops-tier, 10iops-tier, and custom.
 See [About Block Storage for VPC](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-about#capacity-performance)
 for information about volume capacity and IOPS ranges based on the volume profile you select.

 You don't have to provide a volume name in the request, the system creates one by default.
 This example specifies a volume name, `helloworld-vol`.
-All volume names must be unique.
+Volume names must be unique and can use a combination of lowercase alpha-numeric characters (a-z, 0-9) and the minus sign (-).

 ```bash
 curl -X POST "$rias_endpoint/v1/volumes?version=$version&generation=1" \